iszczesniak/cpp/generic/index.md

 {% endhighlight %}

 But that example doesn't work for type `list`.
-The compiler produces a lengthy error message hard to decipher.
+The compiler produces a lengthy error message that's hard to decipher.
 The problem is the list iterator is not random access, i.e., we cannot increase the iterator by an arbitrary number: `list{3, 2, 1}.end() - 2` does not compile.
 Iterator is random access if the structure has the random access operator `operator[]`, and `list` doesn't have it.

+The real problem is the poor diagnostics.
+We should have received an error message that function `sort` expects random access iterators.
+C++20 introduced concepts that would allow for proper error messages, but that functionality has yet to be implemented in the standard library implementations (e.g., GCC).

 <!-- LocalWords: lvalue lvalues rvalue -->